Greeshraj/chat-application/README.md

    Users send messages that are stored in Convex and updated in real-time for everyone in the chat.

 3. **Using AI:**
-   Type `@gpt` before your message to get a response from the AI tool, powered by OpenAI.
+   Type `@bot` before your message to get a response from the AI tool, powered by OpenAI.

 4. **Sharing Files:**
    Users can share images and videos, which are stored in Convex File Storage.